pact-foundation/docs.pact.io/README.md

 ## Search

 The search is provided free by Algolia because Pact is an open source project.

-It is configured in docs.pact.io in `website/siteConfig.js`.
-It is configured in Algolia in https://github.com/algolia/docsearch-configs/blob/master/configs/pact.json The Algolia analytics page is [here](https://www.algolia.com/apps/BH4D9OD16A/analytics).
-Currently only Beth has access to it via her Github login.
-We may be able to add extra people, but she hasn't looked into that yet.
-Info on how to style the search UI is [here](https://docsearch.algolia.com/docs/styling/).
+- It is setup in Algolia [here](https://www.algolia.com/apps/BH4D9OD16A/) with the config placed in the above file.
+- It is configured in docs.pact.io in `docusaurus.config.js` under `themeConfig.algolia`
+- The Search analytics page is [here](https://www.algolia.com/apps/BH4D9OD16A/analytics).
+  - It is accessed via the pact-foundation@googlegroups.com account
+- Info on how to style the search UI is [here](https://docsearch.algolia.com/docs/styling/).
+- The Algolia search crawler is configured [here](https://crawler.algolia.com/admin/crawlers/da3a74db-8003-4213-89d7-ae8c564cae42/overview)

 ## Contributing